The Day-to-Day as a Construction Project Manager

 Construction Project Managers can apply for jobs on these sites:

-Construction Project Manager hopefuls can find paid internships and apprenticeships here:
+Aspiring Construction Project Managers can find paid internships and apprenticeships here:

 Tips to Become a Construction Project Manager

-Construction Project Managers are in high demand, but you’ll still need to put in an effort in gaining experience to land a job in this field.
-If you don’t have the proper level of experience or education to dive directly into a management level position, consider doing an apprenticeship with a construction firm in your area of interest.
-If you’ve finished an apprenticeship or training position at a firm and you’ve been denied a promotion at your current employer, or aren’t landing management positions, you might want to apply for positions like Estimator, Project Engineer, or another role to get some of the skills you’ll need and make progress with your experience.
+Construction Project Managers are in high demand, but you’ll still need to put in effort to gain experience to land a job in this field.
+If you don’t have the proper level of experience or education to dive directly into a management-level position, consider doing an apprenticeship with a construction firm in your area of interest.
+If you’ve completed an apprenticeship or training program and have been denied a promotion at your current employer or aren’t landing management positions, you might want to apply for positions like Estimator, Project Engineer, or a similar role to build the necessary skills and continue progressing in your experience.

-If you’re working with a firm, make your goals clear to your bosses.
-This will help you both set expectations and ensure you’re learning what you need to get a promotion.
-You might get a few small promotions first, like transitioning to assistant manager or a junior position, instead of a full promotion to Project Manager.
-If you’ve never taken a course, consider taking one!
-It might be the leg up you need if you’re having trouble finding a job or getting promoted.
+If you’re working with a firm, make your goals clear to your supervisors.
+This will help set expectations and ensure you’re learning what you need to get promoted.
+You might receive a few small promotions first such as transitioning to an Assistant Manager or Junior Project Manager position, instead of a full promotion to Project Manager.
+If you’ve never taken a course, consider enrolling in one—it might give you the leg up you need if you’re having trouble finding a job or getting promoted.

-Make a list of the skills and experience you think you might be lacking before approaching this subject with your boss, which may gain you some respect and move the process along more quickly.
-Try to be objective and be ready to take and implement feedback from anyone you are reporting to.
-Since you will eventually be managing people, too, be willing to accept feedback from those who are in lower or adjacent positions as well!
+Make a list of the skills and experience you may be lacking before approaching this subject with your supervisor, which may earn you some respect and help move the process along more quickly.
+Try to be objective and be ready to receive and implement feedback from anyone you report to.
+Since you will eventually be managing people, be open to feedback from those in lower or adjacent positions as well.

-The best way to get promoted in construction is by being direct with your boss and ready to work.
-If they tell you to go get on the ground-level before you can get promoted, they’re probably hoping you’ll glean some knowledge from the subcontractors and tradespeople.
-Get your boots dirty and get to know the expertise of subcontractors.
-A good Construction Project Manager will have a directory of subcontractors and tradespeople with whom they have good working relationships.
+The best way to get promoted in construction is by being direct with your supervisor and showing a willingness to work.
+If they tell you to start at the ground level before advancing, they’re likely hoping you’ll glean valuable knowledge from the subcontractors and tradespeople.
+Get your boots dirty and learn from the expertise of subcontractors.
+A good Construction Project Manager will maintain a directory of subcontractors and tradespeople with whom they have strong working relationships.
 It doesn’t hurt to spend a few days working side-by-side with them to build rapport!

 What Job Titles Would a Construction Project Manager Hold?

-Construction Project Manager is a relatively standardized position.
-They can specialize in small home renovation, offices, hospitals, schools, or other types of projects.
-Some Construction Project Manager job titles will indicate these specializations.
+A Construction Project Manager is a relatively standardized position.
+They can specialize in small home renovation, office buildings, hospitals, schools, or other types of construction projects.
+Some Construction Project Manager job titles may reflect these specializations.

 Construction Project Managers can look for these job titles: